 It’s hard to believe that this time last week I was in Manchester.
 I thought it was about time I did a blog about it.
 You will probably have read about the Magnum concert so I won’t go over that again.

-I got a flight from Knock, which is only about 40 minutes drive from home.
-Andy dropped me off and picked me up as the parking is 9 euro a day which I think is expensive.
-I really didn’t get the whole online check in thing so I turned up way to early, not realising that I’d already checked in (doh!)
+I got a flight from Ireland West Airport in Knock, which is only about 40 minutes drive from Sligo.
+I turned up way to early, not realising that I’d already checked in (doh!)
 So I wandered around the airport for a couple of hours.
+There’s a lovely cafe there so well worth arriving early and having a bite to eat.
+There’s also a nice little shop when you get through the security gate.

 I was surprised to see a prayer room at the airport.
 I loved the stained glass windows.
 I’m not a fan of flying but my twitter friends kept me calm until the take off.
 I have to say it really wasn’t that bad.
 I’d taken sinutab in case I got ear pains but I was OK, there was a slight pain but nothing like I’ve had before.